Photo courtesy Kevin J. Beaty/Denverite

 Support the Newcomers Fund

-All dollars raised through the Fund will be deployed quickly and strategically to Colorado nonprofits providing essential services.
+All dollars raised through the Fund are deployed quickly and strategically to Colorado nonprofits providing essential services.
 Grant decisions are being made with guidance from a steering committee which includes representatives from the City and County of Denver, the State of Colorado, The Denver Foundation, Latino Community Foundation of Colorado, and Mile High United Way.

 Donate online